deadlyeyes322/snake/README.md

   pass
 ```

-- Function score is following player progress and display it on the screen.
+- Function score is following the player progress and display it on the screen.

 ```
 def game_over():
   pass
 ```

-- Function game_over needed to create the game_over screen, that will appear if snake is dead.
+- Function game_over creates the game_over screen that will appear if snake is dead.

-### Converting in .exe file
+### How to create .exe file?

-In file setyp.py, with help library cx_Freeze, we convert .exe file from snake.py, that will be created in main folder our project.
+In file setyp.py, with a help of the library cx_Freeze, we create .exe file from snake.py in main folder of the project.

 ```
 import cx_Freeze
 ```

-### How realized main algohrithm.
+### How the main algohrithm is realized.

-I creates one Rect, this figure is snake.
-When the rect is collecting one apple, I fix the snake position and on the currently coordinates I create another one Rect, which I stop for a moment and then the new Rect will be follow previeous Rect list.
-With this algohrithm we change snake lenght
+Firstly we draw rectangle on the screen, this figure will represent our snake.
+Then when the rectangle (snake) collects an apple we fix the snake position and using current coordinates we create a new rectangle which stops for a moment and then this new reactangle will be following previeous rectangle list.
+With this algohrithm we change the snake lenght.